 Support and Resistance

-When you first come to technical analysis, it may seem ridiculous that traders would invent an invisible foundation for a price decline or a barriers to a further rise, but that is exactly what support and resistance are.
+When you first come to technical analysis, it may seem ridiculous that traders would invent an invisible foundation for a price decline or a barrier to a further rise, but that is exactly what support and resistance are.
 Support and resistance are core concepts in all trading, not just trading Forex, and have been around for over a century.

 Support is an area under the current price, below which we do not expect traders to carry the price.
 It is formed by hand-drawing a line from a relative low in a price series to another relative low and then extending out into the future.
 In the example figure below, the red line connecting lows is a support line.
 We consider that when support is broken to the downside, it is a significant event that every trader can see and means the current trend is dead.

-- As the price approaches the support line, we expect support to hold and therefore provide an excellent entry level.
+- As the price approaches the support line, we expect support to hold and, therefore, provide an excellent entry level.

 - Once the price breaks support, we expect a series of lower lows and lower closes.
 We may want to go short.